Engelstad Foundation

 The Engelstad Foundation, a nonprofit 501(c)(3) organization, was established in June 2002 to continue the philanthropic efforts of Ralph Engelstad.
 It was originally developed with the purpose of promoting medical research, improving the lives of people living with disabilities and creating new possibilities for high-risk individuals.
 The Engelstad Foundation focuses its efforts on education, healthcare, disabled individuals and childhood issues, among other areas.
-The foundation controls about $800 million in assets and has given over $300 million in grants, scholarships and donations to a number of nonprofits and partners throughout the United States.
+The foundation controls about $800 million in assets and has given over $500 million in grants, scholarships and donations to a number of nonprofits and partners throughout the United States since its establishment.

 History

 In 1979, Ralph Engelstad opened the Imperial Palace hotel-casino in Las Vegas, Nevada.
 He received attention for hiring disabled individuals, which was rare at the time.
 The Engelstad family continued quietly donating to charities and institutions in communities they had connections to.
 Before he died in November 2002, Ralph Engelstad put a plan into motion to create a foundation that would allow the assets he acquired to be given back after his death.
 In 2002, Ralph and Betty Engelstad officially formed the Engelstad Foundation with the goal of continuing Ralph's charitable work.

-Since its establishment, the Engelstad Foundation has provided more than $300 million in grants to organizations spanning the states of North Dakota, Nevada, Minnesota, Utah and Mississippi.
+Since its establishment, the Engelstad Foundation has provided more than $500 million in grants to organizations spanning the states of North Dakota, Nevada, Minnesota, Utah and Mississippi.
 The Engelstad family has history in the markets that the foundation serves.
 For example, the foundation holds strong ties to Thief River Falls, Minnesota, where Ralph Engelstad was born.
 There is a strong presence in North Dakota as well – where Ralph Engelstad graduated from the University of North Dakota and met his wife, Betty, during his time in Grand Forks.
 The foundation’s ties to Mississippi derive from the 1997 opening of the second Imperial Palace in Biloxi, Mississippi.
 The foundation is currently based in Las Vegas, Nevada, where Ralph Engelstad built his business as an entrepreneur and where the Engelstad family has lived for many years.

+In 2022, the Engelstad Foundation celebrated its 20th anniversary and crossed $500 million in giving, providing more than $523 million in funding to nonprofits throughout the United States.